Thule Yepp Nexxt Maxi Review

 That said, if you want a seat where it’s basically impossible for the straps to slide off, check out the Thule RideAlong.
 The straps actually attach to one another behind the child so that they can’t slip off.

-Shoulder straps on the Thule Yepp Nexxt Maxi child bike seat
+Shoulder straps of Thule Yepp Nexxt Maxi

 Buckle